dsh2dsh/goxpp/README.md

   only for the current state.
 To acquire a copy of the string, call `strings.Call`.

+* Export internal `xml.Token`

+  `Token()` returns the current XML token in the input stream.

+  Slices of bytes in the returned token data refer to the parser's internal buffer and remain valid only for the current state.
+To acquire a copy of the bytes, call `xml.CopyToken` or the token's `Copy` method.

 ---

 A lightweight XML Pull Parser for Go, inspired by [Java's XMLPullParser](http://www.xmlpull.org/v1/download/unpacked/doc/quick_intro.html).
 It provides fine-grained control over XML parsing with a simple, intuitive API.